-Bankruptcy is often regarded as the solution that you use if you have come to the end of the road with your financial problems and all your other attempts to resolve the issues have failed.
-However it is actually wrong to view bankruptcy as a negative debt solution.
+Bankruptcy is often regarded as the solution that you use if all your other attempts to resolve your debt problems have failed.
+However it is actually wrong to view bankruptcy as a negative solution.

 What is Bankruptcy

 Bankruptcy is one of the most misunderstood debt solutions in the UK.
 Most people think bankruptcy is to be avoided however depending on your specific circumstances it could be a very sensible way to solve your debt problem.
 The solution will give you instant protection from your creditors meaning they are no longer able to take legal action against you or your home.

 Whether or not bankruptcy is the right solution for you will depend on your individual circumstances and your attitude towards repaying your debt.
 Bankruptcy will affect different people in different ways and so it is important to consider bankruptcy in the light of your own specific situation.
 Some of the main implications of bankruptcy are highlighted here together with a video which will help you decide if bankruptcy is appropriate for you.